patxoca/arv.factory/docs/source/tutorial.rst

    >>> g.next()
    'a=1 b=2'

-A more useful example would be using a random number generator:
+A more useful example would be using a function that returns different values each time it's called, for example a random number generator:

 .. code-block:: python